Arfs6/Comodoro/CONTRIBUTING.md

     - Which platform are you running comodoro on.
 Windows, Macos or Linux?
     - Upload all the log files.
 4. Submit the issue.
-5. If you're a developer and you'll want to solve it, read the (developers)[#developers] section.
+5. If you're a developer and you'll want to solve it, read the [developers](#developers) section.
 ## New Feature Request
 Do you have any feature you'll like to see in comodoro?
 Tell us!
 1. Check the milestone and issues page to make sure nobody have requested for the feature or we aren't working on it already.